matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 * The join event has a valid signature from a homeserver whose users have the power to issue invites.

-  When generating a join event the server should include the MXID of a local user who could issue an invite in the content with the key `join_authorised_via_users_server`.
+  When generating a join event for `/join` or `/make_join`, the server should include the MXID of a local user who could issue an invite in the content with the key `join_authorised_via_users_server`.
 The actual user chosen is arbitrary.

   This implies that: